medius-group/onboarding-docs/3_apa/2_configuration/026_workflow_resp_010_set.md

 *Go to Administration --> Company --> [Virtual Company for ERP] --> Order-based --> Responsible*

-1. Click all the "Inherited from Root company" check boxes in the "Deviations" and "Exception Types" sections, changing them to "Defined in selected company"
+1. Click all the "Inherited from Root company" check boxes in the "Deviations" and "Additional charge" sections, changing them to "Defined in selected company"
 2. Change all of the fields from "Orderbased Analyzer" to "Orderbased AP" in these sections
 3. Click the **Save**  button